rgeneaux/PyMoDAQ/docs/src/lab_story/arduino_ubuntu.rst

 Prerequisite
 ------------

-???????????????????????????'

 * :ref:`The installation instructions of PyMoDAQ <quick_start>`

-* :ref:`Story of an instrument plugin development <plugin_development>`
 * :ref:`How to modify existing PyMoDAQ's code? <contribute_to_pymodaq_code>`
-* :ref:`Write and release a new plugin <new_plugin>`

 What we will learn
 ------------------

-??????????????????????????

-??????????
+* Run an AppImage file
+* Manage USB ports with Ubuntu

-* Communicate with an Arduino board with Python
+* Communicate with an Arduino board with Python and PyMoDAQ
-* Managing USB devices with Ubuntu
-* Using a callback method for acquisition
+* Modify an existing plugin to make it suits our particular needs

 Install the Arduino IDE 2
 -------------------------